 The term ‘dynamic’ applies to the vacation package because it changes depending on the customer, who may wish to add theatre tickets, airport parking, activities or restaurant bookings.

 Crucially, dynamic also applies to prices.
 Dynamic pricing i.e. flexible pricing based on market demand, is particularly suited to perishable products such as hotel stays, airline seats and concert tickets.
+Still, in order to apply dynamic pricing, we need to understand the factors affecting demand forecasting.

 This allows packages to be dynamically priced for each individual component but given a total opaque price for the end-user.